 Day 6: Rio Silanche

 Silanche is another MCF reserve in the lower foothills/lowlands, a 90-minute drive downslope from the lodge.
 We’ll spend much of the day here, searching for species like Orange-fronted Barbet, Slate-throated Gnatcatcher, Scarlet-breasted Dacnis, the very rare Blue-whiskered Tanager, and Gray-and-gold Tanager, though finding them will totally depend on our luck with the mixed-species flocks.
 Other possibilities in the area include Guayaquil and Cinnamon Woodpeckers, Barred Puffbird, Dusky Pigeon, and Stub-tailed Antbird.
 Birding will be either from roadsides or easy trails.
-At the end of the day we will move into a simple lodge in foothills of the Andes for the next two nights, near the town of Los Bancos.
+At the end of the day we will move into a lodge in foothills of the Andes for the next two nights, near the town of Los Bancos.

 Day 7: Veintitres de Junio Reserve and Milpe

 Today we’ll return to the endemic rich Mashpi region, though this time focusing on the lower elevations at on a small private reserve, Mashpi Shungo.
 The reserve is more widely known for producing good quality chocolate from the locally grown cacao, but we will be there to attempt to see traditionally one of the toughest Choco endemics of all, the stunning Rufous-crowned Antpitta.
 A feeding station on site has made this bird more gettable than ever in recent years, and we hope this continues to the time of our visit there.
 After a morning chasing this, and other regional endemics, we will head north towards San Lorenzo, spending a single night in Las Penas on the way.
 However, we may stop in at Rancho Suamox late in the morning, to see if we can track down their local Brown Wood-Rail.
-We may have time in the afternoon to search for Brown Wood-Rail, and Slaty-tailed Trogon, among others.
+We may have time in the afternoon to search for Dwarf Cuckoo and Humboldt Sapphire in the area, among others.

-Day 9: San Lorenzo to Playa de Oro
+Day 9: Las Penas to Playa de Oro

-We’ll begin the day near San Lorenzo targeting the dazzling (though increasingly rare) Blue Cotinga, the very local Five-colored Barbet, gleaming white Black-tipped Cotinga, sturdy Black-breasted Puffbird, and stunning Scarlet-breasted Dacnis.
-Later, we’ll drive to the village of Selva Alegre, then take a motorized canoe for 90 minutes to Playa de Oro Lodge.
+We’ll begin the day near Las Penas before we’ll drive to the village of Selva Alegre, then take a motorized canoe for 90 minutes to Playa de Oro Lodge.
 This simple lodge is located alongside dense lowland rainforest, which is home to some of the scarcer and more difficult birds in the region, some of which are more easily seen here than anywhere else in Ecuador.
 We should arrive with time in the afternoon for some birding behind the lodge, where we can search for Streak-chested Antpitta, Tooth-billed Hummingbird, Uniform Crake, and others.
 At night, weather-permitting, we can try for nightbirds close to the lodge, including Chocó Poorwill, Spectacled Owl, and Chocó (Vermiculated) Screech-Owl.Two nights will be spent at Playa de Oro Lodge, the most rustic accommodation of the trip (although this has been upgraded considerably in recent years-see below), but the only lodge that allows access to this kind of habitat in the region.